enginebai/Algorithms/topics/dynamic-programming.md

 The *dynamic programming* (DP) generalizes *divide and conquer* method, solves problems by combining the solutions to subproblems.

 ## Overview
-The basic idea of dynamic programming is to split the problem into subproblems, solve those subproblems and reuse the solutions to the subproblems.
+The basic idea of dynamic programming is to break down the problem into subproblems, solve those subproblems and reuse the solutions to the subproblems.

 We are going to break down a problem into a series of overlapping subproblems (top-down), and build up solutions from bottom subproblems to larger subproblems, and finally to the original problem (bottom-up).